 Just call or stop by our office to make an appointment with one of our counselors.
 We're here to help!

 For emergencies, call 911.
-Help is also available from the organizations listed under "Crisis Services" (at the top, right of this page).
+Help is also available from the organizations listed under "Crisis Services" (at the top right of this page).

 In accordance with the Family Educational Right to Privacy Act (FERPA), students 18 and older are considered to hold the privilege of privacy to any academic or health records.
 However, information may be released when there is clear and present danger to a student, another person, or to the Behrend community.
 In this case, only relevant information will be released.
 This action is meant to ensure the safety of students and the Behrend community.
 Parental support is encouraged.

 The Personal Counseling office welcomes all students.
 We embrace diversity and the inclusiveness of individuals regardless of their gender, race, sexual orientation, cultural and religious backgrounds, and abilities.
-We are also committed to helping all students deal with discrimination and identity issues.
+We also are committed to helping all students deal with discrimination and identity issues.